 - Click +Add Spoke at the top-right corner of the CiraHub dashboard.

-- Select Office 365 In another tenant and Select Global Address List as the source type of your contact spoke.
+- Select Microsoft 365 In another tenant and Select Global Address List as the source type of your contact spoke.
 Each tenant will need a Dedicated Service Account with the following roles: access to Address Lists, Mail Recipient Creation, Mail Recipients permissions.
 You can learn more about the permissions and settings required for a CiraHub GAL Connection by clicking here.

 - Click “GRANT ACCESS” or select any existing credentials that have already been saved.
 You can also choose to invite users from another tenant by entering their email address or Click “CONFIGURE” to grant CiraHub access through Certificate Based Authorization.